yannmazita/pixelcode/README.md

 ```commandline
 npm run dev
 ```
+The application is served to `localhost:5173` by default.

 #### Application server
 Activate the virtual environment where the server is installed.
 For example using Poetry and in the project root: